enriquesalceda/tnt_timaframe/README.md

-# Predicting provided delivery time frames by TNT
+# HACKATON PROJECT: Predicting provided delivery time frames by TNT

 This is a work in progress, at this moment the prediction accuracy is 80%.